sivaramambikasaran/Lagrange_Interpolation/README.md

 # LAGRANGE
 ===

 Obtains Langrange interpolation, given a set of input data points in the [-1,1] and the function values at those points.
 Also, plots the interpolant in the interval.
+You need the <a href="https://github.com/sivaramambikasaran/cplot">CPLOT</a> library for plotting.

 This is a pure header only library and hence using this is pretty straight forward.
 There is no binary library to link to, no configured header file and all that annoying s$!t.